6502ts/6502.ts/README.md

 [here](https://www.cspeckner.de/6502.ts/web/stella.html).
 The CLI has three different
 modes: setup, debug and run.

-After opening the page, you can user `load-cartridge path/to/image` to load a cartidge image (all paths refer to the content of the aux directory that is packaged into the build).
+After opening the page, you can use the command `load-cartridge path/to/image` to load a cartidge image (all paths refer to the content of the aux directory that is packaged into the build).
 The following demos are included and work: